Center for Accessibility Resources

 Documentation may include:

-The Center for Accessibility Resources recognizes that students play a vital role
+Accessibility Resources recognizes that students play a vital role in knowing how

-in knowing how the disability impacts them and are a source in determining how a disability
+the disability impacts them and are a source in determining how a disability limits

 - Students who self-report having a disability can often identify how it currently impacts them in classes and on campus.